Involving children and young people when responding to bullying – advice for schools

 Bullying and deaf children

 We know from talking to families that most deaf pupils enjoy their time at school.
-However, whilst any child can be a victim of bullying, there is evidence to suggest that deaf children can be more vulnerable to bullying than others.
+However, whilst any child can be a target of bullying, there is evidence to suggest that deaf children can be more vulnerable to bullying than others.

 Mencap Campaign - Don't Stick It, Stop It!